-- (1) Includes 6,395 corresponding to the effect of the translation of the financial statements of YPF S.A. and (308) corresponding to the effect of the translation of the financial statements of investments with functional currency different to dollar, as detailed in Note 1.c.1. - (2) Entirely assigned to YPF's shareholders. - (3) Includes 3,648 corresponding to the initial adjustment for the implementation of IFRS, that pursuant to General Resolution No. 609 of the CNV; will be allocated in the next shareholders' meeting to a special reserve.
-See Note 1.c.17 for additional information.
+(1) Includes 7,834 corresponding to the effect of the translation of the financial statements of YPF S.A. and (362) corresponding to the effect of the translation of the financial statements of investments with functional currency different to dollar, as detailed in Note 1.b.1.